 Eligibility vs Suitability Grounds for UK Visa Refusal

 Eligibility grounds relate to specific visa category requirements (financial thresholds, sponsorship, qualifications).
 Suitability grounds under Part 9 apply to all categories and concern character, conduct, and immigration history.
-Suitability refusals are generally more serious and harder to overcome.
+Suitability refusals are generally more serious and harder to overcome — particularly mandatory refusals like 10-year deception bans.

 The Immigration Rules distinguish between eligibility and suitability criteria.
 Understanding this distinction is crucial because it affects your options after refusal and the likelihood of success in future applications.